w3c/wai-curricula/intro.md

 ##### Suggested activities

-Engage students in a conversation about how they could improve the access to information right for people with disabilities in their daily activities.
+Engage students in a conversation about how they could improve the right to access to information for people with disabilities in their daily activities.

 ##### Suggested homework